Keyboard Tray Buying Guide: How to Select a Keyboard Tray

 The primary factors that determine which platform is best are the keyboard you plan to use, what type of mouse you plan to use, the shape of your desk and how much space exists where you plan to install it.

 Keyboard factors: A standard keyboard platform is rectangular in shape and will fit most keyboards.
-If you are using a "natural" shaped keyboard, the kind with a wave shape, it may not fit a standard platform since most keyboards are 10 5/8" deep and natural boards often are deeper.
+If you are using a "natural" or wave-shaped keyboard, it may not fit a standard platform since most keyboards are 10 5/8" deep and natural boards often are deeper.
 For a natural shaped keyboard, you will want a platform shaped to fit it.
-If you're going to use a separate mousing platform (recommended in most cases - see below), a 19" wide platform usually can only hold a keyboard.
 If you plan to use a keyboard with a numeric pad, you will need a wider platform, typically 25" to 27" wide, such as the UPLIFT Large Keyboard Tray or a Humanscale 500.

 Choosing where you want your mouse to go is often a subjective choice.
 The goal is to get your mouse as close as possible to your body and to minimize reaching.
 Most users prefer a separate mousing platform, but some prefer a wider board that allows the keyboard and mouse to sit on the sme surface.

 Over or under?
 Mousing platforms are usually one of three styles - the most common pivot from the front edge of the keyboard platform and swivel at or slightly lower than the height of the keyboard platform.
-Two examples of this type of keyboard system are the Humanscale Swivel Mouse and the Workrite Advantage Single.
+Two examples of this type of keyboard system are the UPLIFT Switch Keyboard Tray and the Humanscale Swivel Mouse Platform.

 The second type of mousing platform pulls out from the side of the keyboard platform.
 This type of mousing platform does not offer any height, swivel or tilt options.
 The Workrite Banana Board is our most popular model with this style of mousing platform.

-The third most common type swivels over the keyboard platform and in some cases is height adjustable, so the mousing surface can swivel over the keyboard.
-This is especially useful for bringing your mouse closer to your body if you don't use your keyboard's numeric keypad.
-Mouse-over platforms usually offer the ability to tilt the platform independent of the keyboard platform, making this type the most flexible and the easiest to position for personal comfort.
-The ESI Ergo Solutions Ultra is one example of this type of system.
-The Humanscale 900 Platform with the Clip Mouse is our most recommended mouse-over system.
+The third type swivels over the keyboard platform and in some cases is height adjustable, so the mousing surface can swivel over the keyboard's numeric keypad, bringing your mouse further into the neutral reach zone.
+Mouse-over platforms usually offer the ability to tilt the platform independent of the keyboard platform, making this type the most flexible and easiest to position.
+The Humanscale Clip Mouse Platform is our most recommended mouse-over system.

 All three types of mousing platforms are available for right-handed users or left-handed users, and some models switch easily from one side to the other allowing different users to use the same tray.
 Some systems offer both a right and left platform.
 The Humanscale Dual Swivel Mouse Keyboard System is an example of a dual mousing system.
-The ESI Solutions Ultra Keyboard System differs as it has one mousing platform that can easily switch to either side.
+The UPLIFT Switch Keyboard Tray differs as it has one mousing platform that can easily switch to either side.

 Use of a palm rest is optional.
 Some users prefer one, some do not.
 If your keyboard tray is in your lap and you're keeping your wrists straight, your palms might not even touch the platform.
 A palm rest is helpful if it keeps your wrists straight and prevents them from pressing against the hard surface of the platform.
 Your ergonomic professional may have a preference.
 Palm rests are padded using either foam or gel; gel palm rests are softer.
 Ideally if your keyboard platform has a palm rest, it should be removable both for cleaning and in case you change products or personal preference and do not want to use it.